3¢ Harlan F. Stone

 U.S. #965 honors late U.S. Chief Justice Harlan Fiske Stone.
 The stamp features a portrait of Stone in the format of the Famous Americans stamps, which includes the scales of justice.

-During Stone’s years as Chief Justice, views of Constitutional laws were changing.
+In 1941, Roosevelt nominated Stone for chief justice to replace the exiting Charles Evans Hughes.
+He remained in the post until his death.
+During Stone’s years as chief justice, views of Constitutional laws were changing.
 Frequently, the court was divided.
 Although Stone was a conservative, he often voted to uphold liberal measures.